 • Create a youth-friendly and child-friendly environment

 • Run our activities as safely as we can, keeping our buildings safe, our activities safe, minimising risks, and having enough leaders

-• Raise any concerns with Catherine, Penny or Helen in confidence, without taking part in gossip
+• Raise any concerns with Catherine, Penny, or the church wardens in confidence, without taking part in gossip

 If you would like to know more, please feel free to dip into 'A Safe Church'.
 It is available in the